 Identifying Projects that Address Research Priorities

-The research plan addresses overarching research questions.
-However, from time to time rapidly emerging management uncertainties may arise that warrant updating the research plan with additional research priorities.
-The ISRP and ISAB recommend developing implementation plans that prioritize research for each three-year project funding cycle.
-This would include determining the relative importance of projects to research priorities.
-The following criteria are proposed to identify priority research in the Fiscal Years 2007-2009 project selection process.
+The following criteria are proposed to identify priority research in the project review process.

 Critical Uncertainties - Projects that address critical uncertainties identified in this research plan will be considered priority projects.
 The results of such work must have broad application.
-For example, they must provide a basis for extrapolation across ecologically similar subbasins, or provinces.
+For example, they must provide a basis for extrapolation across ecologically similar subbasins, provinces, or habitat action types.

 Time Required, Statistical Power - If the activity is likely to produce useful results within the five- to 10-year timeframe for the biological opinion, it will be ranked higher than one that requires more time to yield information relevant to management decisions.
 Activities that yield statistically reliable results given the design of the experiment (duration, type, and intensity of monitoring) will be ranked higher than those that do not.
 If survival rates are being monitored, the change should be large enough to be important in reducing extinction risks or increasing the likelihood of recovery.